droomelotdegendt/pas-mnm-rse/README.md

 ## Required dependency: n2khab

 This package depends on the INBO package n2khab to obtain hydrological classes for Natura 2000 habitat types.

-Install it via INBO's r-universe:
+Install it via INBO’s r-universe:

 ``` r
 install.packages(